-High Marshall Werthing’s hard features appeared apprehensive.
+High Marshall Werthing’s hard features showed signs of concern.
 There were a lot of resources going into this project, and very little to gain even with a perfect outcome.

 “How is our subject, Magos?”
 She asked the person sharing the observation module with her.
 She knew his augmented audio receptors would pick up the quiver of trepidation in her voice, and hoped he was still human enough to ignore it.